 Trade Repository Reporting is probably one of the most interesting use cases of the XVA Blockchain, as the benefits from applying blockchain technology to this use cases are directly related to the general characteristics of the blockchain and immediately apparent:

 - Risk reduction from decentral structure and transparency.
 In contrast to centralized IT systems our distributed ledger technology will reduce operational risk completely.
 There is no risk of terror attacks and there is no risk of internal fraud.
 Therefore contingency plans, secondary emergency locations and four-eyes-principles will vanish.

 - Massive efficiency improvements as a result.
-The superior security of blockchain technology reduces costs for Trade Repository Reporting services tremendously and enables us to offer a very competitive offering to the existing market players.
+The superior security of blockchain technology reduces costs for Repository Reporting services tremendously and enables us to offer a very competitive offering to the existing market players.

-Legal requirements from upcoming regulatory changes
+Legal requirements from regulatory changes

-Further, MiFID II is extra-territorial – many firms outside of the EU are beginning to realize that they will be captured in the new rules when trading in European securities or with EU regulated firms.
+Further, MiFID II is extra-territorial – many firms outside of the EU are beginning to realize that they are captured in the new rules when trading in European securities or with EU regulated firms.
 For example, this applies to the MiFID II rule on the unbundling and transparency of payment for sell-side research.

-- Derivatives trading: greater transparencyin derivatives markets through the migration of more over-the-counter (OTC) derivatives trading to trading venues.
+- Derivatives trading: greater transparency in derivatives markets through the migration of more over-the-counter (OTC) derivatives trading to trading venues.